-Steal this Style: Yippies and Political Fashions!by Tove Hermanson on Oct 11, 2011 • 8:05 pm No Comments
+Steal this Style: Yippies and Political Fashions!by Tove Hermanson on Oct 11, 2011 • 8:05 pm 3 Comments

 I assume readers will agree that apparel can be a powerful tool of political and social dissent, such as the Communist / anarchistic subtext of Surreal fashions (see my earlier post).
 Costume has likewise been leveraged in political upheavals many times; for example Caroline Weber recently illuminated fashion politics in the 18th century with her tremendous What Marie Antoinette Wore to the Revolution.
 I’ll concentrate on the antics of the Yippies in the 1960s.